991jo/network_hash_gen/README.md

 # Network Hash Gen

-Generating hashes for network devices like routers and switches
+Generating hashes for network devices like routers and switches - with the option to specify seeds or salts.

 # Currently supported hashes: